RobMeades/ioc-client/README.md

 The command you want will be of the following form:

-ssh -o StrictHostKeyChecking=no -o "ConnectTimeout 10" -o "ServerAliveInterval 30" -o "ServerAliveCountMax 3" -N -R xxxx:localhost:yyyy -i /home/pi/ioc -p zzzz user@url
+ssh -o StrictHostKeyChecking=no -o "ConnectTimeout 10" -o "ServerAliveInterval 30" -o "ServerAliveCountMax 3" -N -R xxxx:localhost:yyyy -i /home/username/ioc-client-key -p zzzz user@url

-...where `xxxx` is the listening port on the remote machine, `yyyy` is the local port on the Raspberry Pi, `zzzz` is the SSH port number (if not 22), `user` is the username on the remote machine and `url` is the URL of the remove machine.
+...where `xxxx` is the listening port on the remote machine, `yyyy` is the local port on the Raspberry Pi, `username` is replaced by your user name, `zzzz` is the SSH port number (if not 22), `user` is the username on the remote machine and `url` is the URL of the remove machine.
 You probably want `xxxx` and `yyyy` to be something other than 80, in which case you must also edit the `nginx` configuration file `/etc/nginx/sites-enabled/default` and change the listening port as appropriate (and don't forget to `sudo service nginx restart` before testing it).

 Once you've got the tunnel working, create a file called something like `/etc/systemd/system/http-tunnel.service` along the lines of the above, test it and enable it to start at boot like the others.
 Then, on the remote machine, you should be able to open a browser and connect to `localhost:xxxx` to see the "Welcome to nginx!" page of the Raspberry Pi.
+If you only have a command-line interface on the remote machine, you can test this with `curl -i -H "Accept: application/json" -H "Content-Type: application/json" http://localhost:xxxx`.

 You might want to do a similar thing to allow SSH/SFTP access for the Raspberry Pi for more direct control.
 Remember, when you `ssh` in from the remote machine, to specify the correct port number and your username on the Raspberry Pi:

-`ssh -p xxxx -l pi_user localhost`
+`ssh -p xxxx -l username localhost`

-...where `xxxx` is the listening port on the remote machine and `pi_user` is your username on the Raspberry Pi.
+...where `xxxx` is the listening port on the remote machine and `username` is your user name on the Raspberry Pi.